hussainna/RBCA/README.md

 # Laravel Roles and Permissions API

-This Laravel project provides a robust implementation of roles and permissions with advanced features such as dynamic role assignment, audit trail, and API documentation.
+This Laravel project provides a robust implementation of roles and permissions with advanced features such as dynamic role assignment and audit trail.
 The system is designed to store roles and permissions in the database, and users can have multiple roles with immediate updates to their roles and permissions.

 ## Features